ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_device.md

 To use the Event Recorder it is required to create an image with event generation support.
 The necessary steps are:

 1. \urlout{Event-Recorder-Enable}: in the RTE management dialog enable the software component **CMSIS-View:Event Recorder**.
 2. Ensure that Event Recorder is initialized preferably by \urlout{RTX5-Event-Recorder-Config} if CMSIS-RTOS2 RTX v5 is used, or alternatively by calling the function \urlout{Event-Recorder-Initialize-Func} in the application code.
 3. \ref usbDevEvrConfig "Event Recorder Configuration": if necessary, adjust default Event Recorder configuration.
 4. Build the application code, download it to the target hardware and start debug session.

 Now, when the USB Device generates event information, it can be viewed in the \urlout{uv4-Event-Recorder}.

 #### Event Recorder Configuration {#usbDevEvrConfig}

-This section describes the configuration settings for the Event Recorder; refer to \ref usbDevEvrSupport "Event Recorder Support" for more information.
+This section describes the configuration settings for the Event Recorder; refer to \urlout{RTX5-Event-Recorder-Config} for more information.

 **USB Event Generation Configuration**